CiscoDevNet/appdynamics-ansible-agent-installer/README.md

 ## Development and testing

-For local of collection you can use molecule and vagrart+virtualbox with molecule-vagrant driver.
-You would need SaaS controller available.
+To run molecule tests locally you can use [Vagrant](https://www.vagrantup.com/)+[Virtualbox](https://www.virtualbox.org/wiki/Downloads) with molecule-vagrant driver.
+You would need SaaS controller available as well.

 ```shell
 cat << EOF > .env.yml